ravermeister/lastfmtube/readme.md

 7. open http://example.com/lfmtube and enjoy

 # About
 The [Last.fm Youtube Radio](https://lastfm.rimkus.it) searches and plays the listened tracks of a given [Last.fm User](https://www.last.fm/user/ravermeister)  on [YouTube](https://youtube.com).
 It is possible to search for alternative Youtube Videos or enter a video url directly.
-You can create your own playlist via menu 'Add to playlist'. additionally there is a Chart list which will be updated each time a song is heared.
+The Tracks which have a fixed Video Id will have a **'*'** prefixed.
+You can create your own playlist via menu 'add to playlist'.
+Additionally there is a Chart list which will be updated each time a song is heared.
+The Chart Counter works as follows:

   * get the length of the Song divided by 2. if it is greater than 2 minutes use 2 minutes as timeout,